labex-labs/labex-cheatsheets/docs/cheatsheets/en/pandas.md

   <BaseQuizOption value="D">A string</BaseQuizOption>

   <BaseQuizAnswer>
-    `pd.read_csv()` reads a CSV file and returns a pandas DataFrame, which is a two-dimensional labeled data structure with columns and rows.
+    <code>pd.read_csv()</code> reads a CSV file and returns a pandas DataFrame, which is a two-dimensional labeled data structure with columns and rows.
   </BaseQuizAnswer>
 </BaseQuiz>